 - Search engines update and evolve.

-- No one but the search engine companies knows all the ranking factors.
+- Only the search engine companies know all the ranking factors.

 Before you think twice about investing in SEO, let’s unpack this.